reactjs/rfcs/text/0000-speculative-work.md

 # Summary

-This RFC proposes a change to the fiber work implementation to defer creating work-in-progress fibers until and unless it is certain we need to.
+This RFC proposes a change to the fiber work implementation to defer creating workInProgress fibers until and unless it is certain we need to.
 It builds on ideas initially outlined in #118 and #119 where context propagation was done lazily.
 This general idea is extended to all kinds of work and is summarized as follows.

-When we can bail out of updating a given component but need to go deeper into The fiber tree to potentially do additional updates we no longer create a workInProgress fiber but instead start work on the current fiber in "speculative mode".
+When we can bail out of updating a given component but need to go deeper into the fiber tree to potentially do additional updates we no longer create a workInProgress fiber but instead start work on the current fiber in "speculative mode".
 If a deeper updates all bail out then we can completely avoid a large amount of work React previously had to do.
 If a deeper update results in a meaningful change (new children, or new effects) we reify the workInProgress fibers that would have been created and continue work normally.

 This update will make bailouts less expensive which means more work can be done during the work step of the fiber itself without paying a high cost.
 Here are some things that this might enable

 * context selectors: only update a component when the used part of a context value changes
 * useReducer bailouts: only do a single reducer call even if the reducer function changes before